AlbanBloorRiley/INS_IEP/Paper/Paper.md

 # Summary

 Inelastic neutron scattering (INS) is a spectroscopic technique used to measure the magnetic excitations in materials with interacting electron spins.
-The experimental data is then used to form an inverse eigenvalue problem (IEP) to calculate the spin Hamiltonian operator that represents the sample.
-Numerical optimisation methods can be used to solve this problem, it is also possoble to use the technique of deflation to

- `INS_IEP` uses deflated numerical optimisation techniques to find multiple spin systems that minimise this problem.
+Fitting the experimental data to a spin Hamiltonian model can be formulated as an inverse eigenvalue problem (IEP). `INS_IEP` is a MATLAB package that uses deflated numerical optimisation techniques to find multiple solutions to this problem.
+The package requires and is fully compatible with `easyspin` [@stoll_easyspin_2006], a package for solving similar problems in electron paramagnetic resonance.

 # Statement of need